Virtual Grocery Shopping Experience – VR Supermarket

 There are multiple ways by which AR and VR technologies can redefine the shopping experience, but Dent Reality chose to start from the basics — the shopping list.

-Their application allows users to compile their own shopping list and organize products into groups.
+Their application allows users to compile their own online shopping list and organize products into groups.
 Then, the app offers directions in AR about where these products can be found in the store.
-Once you set up the app for yourself, it can even suggest particular products according to your preferences or pre-selected recipes.
+Once you set up the app for yourself, it can even suggest particular or new products according to your preferences or pre-selected recipes.

 Boosting brand loyalty through improving customer experience